filamentgroup/tau/README.md

 # Tau

 Tau is a small and simple 360 gallery library.
 The primary goal is to start with a very light weight core and extend it with optional features as part of the build process.
+The core supports touch, mouse events, and automatic rotation.
+You can see a demo [here](https://filamentgroup.github.io/tau/demo).

 # Setup